Feyrage/nostr-check/README.md

-feyrage is trying to build a static page + custom NIP-05 check on nostr see u soon maybe
+Feyrage is trying to build a static page + custom NIP-05 check on nostr.
+See u soon.